How to Select a Kitchen and Bath Contractor

 c.
 Attention to detail

 If your meeting is at the project site, is the contractor taking field measurements of the space?
 Is he checking to ensure there is adequate access, power, and water services?
 Is he noting existing clearances in the ceiling plenums and doorways?
-Does he discuss protection of existing spaces and finishes with you?
+Does he discuss protection of existing spaces and finishes with you? - Review Contract Proposal.

 After you have met with a few contractors and feel comfortable enough with them to invite them to bid your work, it’s time to evaluate their written proposals.